zmus/git-it/guide.md

 git status
   = check repo for changes

+git diff
+  = view changes to files since last commit

-git add <file>
+git add <filename>
-  = add file to the snapshot for the next commit
+  = add file to the snapshot

 git add .
   = add all files

-git commit [ -m "<commit message>" ]
+git commit  -m "<commit message>"
   = commit (aka save) changes to repo's history

-git diff
-  = view changes to files since last commit

 snapshot
   = state of project at a given point in time